-School is not teaching the essential things in life.
+School is not teaching the essential success skills for children in life.

-As a parent, you can make up for this oversight and still prepare your child for a successful and fulfilling life.
+As a parent, you are your child’s first teacher.
+You can make up for this oversight and still prepare your child for a successful and fulfilling life.

-Teach the following skills to help your child to be successful in life.
+Teach the following success skills to help your child to be successful in life.